mozilla/releases_insights/README.md

 If you have intalled the npm package [browser-sync](https://browsersync.io/) (`sudo npm install -g browser-sync`), the `run` script will detect it and launch automatically the website at http://localhost:3000 and any change to a file in the repository will automatically refresh the page in the browser.

+If you have browser-sync installed but don't want to launch it, you can use the `run -no-reload` command.

 If you want to set the site up with an Apache virtual host, make it point to the `public` folder and make sure that the `cache` folder is writable by Apache.

 ### Running with Docker